Passage time and fluctuation calculations for subexponential L\'evy processes: Introduction

 We assume subexponential growth together with regular variation or maximum domain of attraction conditions for the positive part of the canonical measure of $X$, or of its increasing ladder height process; on the negative side, we assume regular variation of the renewal measure of the descending ladder process, allowing both finite and infinite mean cases.
 To these is added the assumption of a drift to $-\infty$ a.s. of the process, possibly at a linear rate, as is the case when the process has finite mean, but possibly at a much faster rate.
 We obtain very explicit and detailed descriptions of the asymptotic behaviours of the process, in these situations.
 In particular, we obtain local, and functional, versions of limit distributions for the passage time itself, as well as for the position of the process just prior to passage, and the overshoot of a high level.

 Our results are original in a number of respects.
 We give a very general treatment for L\'evy processes, imposing no overt moment conditions, though it will transpire that our conditions imply the positive tail of the canonical measure is integrable (a finite mean for the positive jump process).
 Extreme value theory enters via the regular variation or maximum domain of attraction conditions we impose on the positive tail of the canonical measure.
 These are shown to be \textit{necessary} as well as sufficient for convergence of the type we investigate.
-Subsidiary results in Proposition \ref{nasc} (concerning the convergence of the overshoot for a general subordinator) and Proposition \ref{eq} (concerning connections between the regular variation or maximum domain of attraction behaviour of the upward ladder height measure as compared with the L\'evy measure of the underlying process), are also new, and extend the domain of applicability of the paper.
+Subsidiary results in Proposition~\ref{nasc} (concerning the convergence of the overshoot for a general subordinator) and Proposition~\ref{eq} (concerning connections between the regular variation or maximum domain of attraction behaviour of the upward ladder height measure as compared with the L\'evy measure of the underlying process), are also new, and extend the domain of applicability of the paper.

-In the next section we introduce the setup.
+In the next section, we introduce the setup.
 The main results are stated in Section~\ref{s1a}, and proofs are in Sections~\ref{s3}--\ref{s5}.
-The final Section \ref{s6} discusses similar results for random walks and compound Poisson processes.
+The final Section~\ref{s6} discusses similar results for random walks and compound Poisson processes.

-\section{Preliminary Setting Up}
+\section{Preliminary setting up}

-Let $(X_{t})_{t\geq 0}$, $X_{0}=0$, be a real-valued L\'{e}vy process on a probability space $\{\Omega,\mathcal{F,P\}}$ with triplet $(\gamma_{X},\sigma _{X}^{2},\Pi_{X})$, where $\gamma_{X}\in \mathbb{R}$, $\sigma_{X}^{2}\geq 0$ and $\Pi_{X}$ is a L\'{e}vy measure on $\mathbb{R}$.
+Let $(X_{t})_{t\geq0}$, $X_{0}=0$, be a real-valued L\'{e}vy process on a probability space $\{\Omega,\mathcal{F,P\}}$ with triplet $(\gamma _{X},\sigma_{X}^{2},\Pi_{X})$, where $\gamma_{X}\in\mathbb{R}$, $\sigma_{X}^{2}\geq0$ and $\Pi_{X}$ is a L\'{e}vy measure on $\mathbb{R}$.
 Throughout, $X$ is assumed to satisfy

-We refer to \cite{bert} and \cite{doneystf} for this notation and the ensuing notions of fluctuation theory.
-Denote by $(H_{t})_{t\geq 0}$ the ascending ladder height subordinator generated by $X$.
-In view of (\ref{L-inf}) it is defective, obtained from a nondefective subordinator $\mathcal{H}$ by independent exponential killing with a rate $q>0$ given by $e^{-q}=P(H_{1}<\infty )$.
-By this we mean there is a non-defective subordinator $\mathcal{H}$ and an independent exponential variable $e_{q}$ with expectation $1/q$ such that $(H_{t})_{0\leq t<L_{\infty }}$ has the distribution of $(\mathcal{H}_{t})_{0\leq t<e_{q}}$, where $L_{t}$, $t>0$, is a local time of $X$; (cf. \cite{bert} Lemma~VI.2, p.~157).
+We refer to Bertoin \cite{bert} and Doney \cite{doneystf} for this notation and the ensuing notions of fluctuation theory.
+Denote by $(H_{t})_{t\geq0}$ the ascending ladder height subordinator generated by $X$.
+In view of (\ref {L-inf}), it is defective, obtained from a non-defective subordinator $\mathcal{H}$ by independent exponential killing with a rate $q>0$ given by $\mathrm{e}^{-q}=P(H_{1}<\infty)$.
+By this, we mean there is a non-defective subordinator $\mathcal{H}$ and an independent exponential variable $e_{q}$ with expectation $1/q$ such that $(H_{t})_{0\leq t<L_{\infty}}$ has the distribution of $(\mathcal{H}_{t})_{0\leq t<e_{q}}$, where $L_{t}$, $t>0$, is a local time of $X$ (cf. Bertoin \cite{bert} Lemma~VI.2, page~157).
 It follows that